AlexandraHitioan/Automatic-learning-using-ANN/README.md

-# Automatic-learning-using-ANN
+## General idea
-Python project that uses Artificial Neural Networks to solve classification problems for self-learning systems
+This Python project uses Artificial Neural Networks to solve classification problems, using self-learning systems

+## Goal
+* ANN: Creating the algorithm for the neural networks
+* Projecting the self-learning systems: Creating the systems and evaluating their performance with different metrics